Breast Reduction Before or After Weight Loss: Which Is Recommended?

 Get enough sleep

-Sleeping 7-9 hours a day can also increase your metabolism, control your appetite, provide the energy needed for exercise, lower blood pressure and insulin level, etc. So, make sure to get enough sleep at night to have a stable BMI and lose weight before breast reduction.
+Sleeping 7-9 hours a day can also increase your metabolism, control your appetite, provide the energy needed for exercise, lower blood pressure and insulin levels, etc. So, make sure to get enough sleep at night to have a stable BMI and lose weight before breast reduction.

 Change your lifestyle

 You can quickly lose weight before breast reduction if you modify your lifestyle.
-Drinking plenty of water daily, not skipping breakfast, using a smaller plate, and reducing alcohol intake can help you lose fat and calorie quickly.
+Drinking plenty of water daily, not skipping breakfast, using a smaller plate, and reducing alcohol intake can help you lose fat and calories quickly.

 Will I Lose Weight After Breast Reduction Surgery?